-Citation with stable link: Philip A. Harland, 'Europeans, Asians, and Greeks: Aristotle on environment, ethnic hierarchies, and slaves (fourth century BCE),' Last modified December 27, 2022, http://philipharland.com/Blog/?p=6926.
+Citation with stable link: Philip A. Harland, 'Europeans, Asians, and Greeks: Aristotle on environment, ethnic hierarchies, and slaves (fourth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 8, 2023, http://philipharland.com/Blog/?p=6926.

 Comments: Like the Hippokratic author of Airs, Waters, and Places (link) and other elite Greeks, Aristotle holds to medical theories regarding the correspondence between the climate or environment, on the one hand, and the quality of entire peoples who inhabit such climates or environments, on the other (via the theory of the four humours).
 In his work on civic organization (Politics) he speaks of the qualities and relative positions of Europeans and Asians in a hierarchy that has Greeks at the top, due to their supposedly well-balanced climate.
 According to such a view, people from cold climates have too much spirit and are potentially violent, whereas people from warmer climates lack spirit and are easily subjected.